-Added to the Boomtown section in 1966, the Mine Train remains to be Six Flags over Texas’ oldest operating roller coaster (technically another ride was SFoT’s first coaster).
+Added to the Boomtown section in 1966, the Mine Train is Six Flags over Texas’ oldest operating roller coaster (technically another ride was SFoT’s first coaster).
 The first mine train roller coaster in the world, the ride cost an estimated $1 million — about $7.2 million when adjusted for inflation to 2014.
-Track winds around a heavily wooded area complete with mining theming for an authentic, out of control feeling.
+Track winds around a heavily wooded area complete with mining theming for an authentic, out -f-control mine cart feeling.

 Although the ride was originally named the “Runaway Mine Train,” the park dropped the “Runaway” part of its name in 1996 when Runaway Mountain was added to avoid confusion.

 The Mine Train is known for its three separate lift hills that sends riders through tunnels, around trees, and alongside Johnson Creek.
 The third lift hill takes riders into the “Ace Hotel and Saloon” before it dives below the Caddo Lake and back into the station.
-The coaster’s long track and three lift hills enable up to four trains to be operated simultaneously, although this is rarely done.
+The coaster’s long track and three lift hills allow for up to four trains to operate simultaneously, although this is rarely done.

 For the ride’s 40th anniversary season in 2006, the American Coaster Enthusiasts named the Runaway Mine Train a roller coaster landmark for its historical significance.